 There’s no specific management suggested for stem and branch rot in cactus, but because Aspergillus is sensitive to fungicide, cutting out the affected parts (and into the healthy tissue), then spraying it with a fungicide may be helpful to stop the spread.
 However, be very careful when doing this because it’s easy to spread the fungus to other plants this way.
 A bleach wash can kill spores on tools, but if you drip infected fluids onto nearby plants, you may find yourself performing surgery yet again.

-In general, cutting out damaged parts of cactus tend to result in badly scarred or strange looking specimens, but sometimes that doesn’t matter, like when you’re preserving an uncommon cultivar.
+In general, cutting out damaged parts of cactus tends to result in badly scarred or strange looking specimens, but sometimes that doesn’t matter, like when you’re preserving an uncommon cultivar.
 When practical, it’s probably best to simply dispose of the infected plant and purchase a new one, but you can also attempt to start a new cactus from a pathogen-free section of the old one.

 Cactus pieces tend to root fairly readily, though it can take a long time for any significant growth to occur.
 Protective fungicide treatments may help thwart future outbreaks of Aspergillus.